 When bad weather comes around, whether it’s forecasted or not, it can have a big impact.
 Staying safe and protecting your home are your greatest priorities, but did you know there are steps you can take to prep your air conditioner so that when the storm finishes, your AC repair technician will give you the a-okay?

 Taking even a few minutes to think about your heating and cooling systems before the storm comes can help you prevent damage to your system when it’s all said and done.
 Then, when you schedule for an AC repair professional to check your system after the storm, they can likely provide you with good news that your preparations paid off.

-At Service Experts Heating & Air Conditioning, we realize that there’s only so much prep work you can do to get ready for threatening weather, and time might not give you much notification, so we’ve put together a list of what you can do before and after a severe weather event takes place.
+At Service Experts Heating & Air Conditioning, we realize that there’s only so much prep work you can do to get ready for threatening weather, and time might not give you much notification, so we’ve put together a few tips of what you can do before and after a severe weather event takes place.

 - Cover the outdoor unit.
-Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover may keep away any debris that gets strewn about during severe weather.
+Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover may keep away any debris that gets strewn about during bad weather.
 Just be sure you have turned the system totally off prior to covering it with anything.

-Of course we all hope that bad weather doesn’t hit us in Ocala, but we have to be ready if we want the best chance to avert any major damage or other issues that may come with it.
+Of course we all hope that bad weather doesn’t hit us in Ocala, but we have to be ready if we want the best chance to avoid any major damage or other concerns that may come with it.
 If you have any questions about how to best prepare for severe weather in Ocala or want to know what our AC repair service consists of after the storm has passed, give us a call at 352-414-4006 or schedule an appointment with Service Experts Heating & Air Conditioning through our online scheduler.